Places

 9 Days

-• Adds rest afternoon with Khmer cooking class for donor hospitality.
+- Adds a rest afternoon plus a Khmer cooking class for donor hospitality.

 12 Days

-• Provides buffer for festival closures (Khmer New Year, Pchum Ben) and additional healing conversations with trauma counselors.
+- Adds buffer for festival closures (Khmer New Year, Pchum Ben) and extra healing conversations with trauma counselors.

 Best Time to Go

-• November to February is cool and dry—ideal for temple exploration and river cruising.
+- November to February is cooler and drier, which is ideal for temple exploration and river cruising.

-• June to October brings rainy season, especially around Tonle Sap; water levels enable boat outreach but require ponchos and flexible timing.
+- June to October is rainy season, especially around Tonle Sap; higher water levels help boat outreach but require ponchos and flexible timing.

-• Major festivals (Khmer New Year, Water Festival) add cultural depth but require early bookings.
+- Major festivals (Khmer New Year, Water Festival) add cultural depth and require earlier bookings.

 Group Logistics

-• Accessibility: Uneven temple steps and warm climate; we schedule shaded breaks, mobility support, and alternative touring options.
+- Accessibility: Uneven temple steps and warm weather are common; we plan shaded breaks, mobility support, and alternate touring options.

 Extensions & Combos